pepkit/pepspec/docs/geofetch/code/python-usage.md

 ♪♫*•♪♪♫*•♪♪♫*•♪♪♫*•♪♪♫*

-Geofetch provides python functions to fetch metadata and metadata from GEO and SRA by using python language. `get_project` function returns dictionary of peppy projects that were found using filters and input you specified. peppy is a Python package that provides an API for handling standardized project and sample metadata.
+Geofetch provides python fuctions to fetch metadata and metadata from GEO and SRA by using python language. `get_project` function returns dictionary of peppy projects that were found using filters and input you specified. peppy is a Python package that provides an API for handling standardized project and sample metadata.

 More information you can get here: